Reports: Time Centric

 - Do higher priority incidents have better resolution times?

-These reports (available in the Enterprise and Professional packages) provide advanced analytics that allow you to accurately monitor agent KPIs.
+These reports (available in the Advanced and Premier packages) provide advanced analytics that allow you to accurately monitor agent KPIs.
 They focus on the actual time incidents stay in different states or are assigned to a specific agent (while excluding factors outside of the agent's control).

 To assist in recognizing your service desk's efficiency, bottlenecks, and workload balance, these reports provide visibility into: